fectec/JohnDeereSTM32RaspPi/README.md

 ## NUCLEO-F103RB Model Integration

-John Deere provided the files for a model of a **tractor engine automatic transmission controller**.
-This receives two input values, vehicle Throttle and Brake, and returns three output values, *Engine speed*, *Vehicle Speed* and *Gear*.
-Since a potentiometer represents the Throttle, the *ADC* on the NUCLEO-F103RB board is used to sense a variable voltage value which is then normalized to a range of 0 to 100 and fed to the model.
+<p align="justify">John Deere provided the files for a model of a <b>tractor engine automatic transmission controller</b>.
+This receives two input values, vehicle Throttle and Brake, and returns three output values, <i>Engine speed</i>, <i>Vehicle Speed</i> and <i>Gear</i>.
+Since a potentiometer represents the Throttle, the <i>ADC</i> on the NUCLEO-F103RB board is used to sense a variable voltage value which is then normalized to a range of 0 to 100 and fed to the model.</p>

-On the other hand, the *matrix keypad* is read by declaring the *rows* pins as *outputs* and the *columns* pins as *pull-up inputs*.
+<p align="justify">On the other hand, the <i>matrix keypad</i> is read by declaring the <i>rows</i> pins as <i>outputs</i> and the <i>columns</i> pins as <i>pull-up inputs</i>.
 Then, the row to be read is selected by setting the corresponding pin to ground and turning on the remaining pins.
 Thus, if a button in this row is pressed, an input will detect a logic 0 while the others remain at logic 1, so it is necessary to detect which of these has such a value to determine the column, and thus, the pressed button.
 If the pressed button is not found in such a row, then the procedure is repeated with the next row.
-In other words, it is a constant process of sweeping through rows and columns.
+In other words, it is a constant process of sweeping through rows and columns.</p>

-Then, the button pressed is decoded into an action.
-The 5 sets the Brake value to 100.
-Meanwhile, 4 and 6 are treated as left and right, their effect being to decrease by one the value of the voltage read (before normalization, i.e., in the range of 0 to 3.3V), in order to simulate a slowdown during a turn in a curve.
-Again, the Brake value is fed to the model.

-Once the model has processed this information, the output data is sent via the *USART internal peripheral* to the *UART TX pin* of the NUCLEO-F103RB board, which, like it will be reviewed later, is connected to the *UART RX* pin of the Raspberry Pi.
+<p align="justify">Once the model has processed this information, the output data is sent via the <i>USART internal peripheral</i> to the <i>UART TX pin</i> of the NUCLEO-F103RB board, which, like it will be reviewed later, is connected to the <i>UART RX</i> pin of the Raspberry Pi.
 It is also string formatted and written to the LCD.
-It is important to note that the *TIM internal peripheral* is programmed to provide the required delays to both the model and the LCD.
+It is important to note that the <i>TIM internal peripheral</i> is programmed to provide the required delays to both the model and the LCD.</p>

-It should be noted that there are two modes of operation: *manual* and *simulation*.
+<p align="justify">It should be noted that there are two modes of operation: <i>manual</i> and <i>simulation</i>.
 In the first one, the Throttle is determined by the potentiometer, and in the second one, with a value sent through the serial port by the Raspberry Pi.
 Button A on the matrix keyboard chooses the manual mode, while button B selects the simulation mode.
-In the latter, the input data is read via the *UART RX pin* of the NUCLEO-F103RB board which is connected to the *UART TX* pin of the Raspberry Pi.
+In the latter, the input data is read via the <i>UART RX pin</i> of the NUCLEO-F103RB board which is connected to the <i>UART TX</i> pin of the Raspberry Pi.</p>

 ## Raspberry Pi 3 Model B Plotting

-The Raspberry Pi receives the output data from the model (engine speed, vehicle speed and gear) through the *UART RX pin*.
-Thus, using the *serial* library, the serial port containing the real-time values is read.
-These are written to a CSV file with the *csv* library and plotted with the *Matplotlib* library.
-A graphical interface was also realized via the *Pygame* library, which receives the graphs from *Matplotlib* in raw data format, converts them to surfaces, and can then draw them within the same game window.
-At an earlier stage of the development, a plotting script using *randomly generated data* was created.
-This file is also provided.
+<p align="justify">The Raspberry Pi receives the output data from the model (engine speed, vehicle speed and gear) through the <i>UART RX pin</i>.
+Thus, using the <i>serial</i> library, the serial port containing the real-time values is read.
+These are written to a CSV file with the <i>csv</i> library and plotted with the <i>Matplotlib</i> library.
+A graphical interface was also realized via the <i>Pygame</i> library, which receives the graphs from <i>Matplotlib</i> in raw data format, converts them to surfaces, and can then draw them within the same game window.</p>

-To use the graphical interface, run **game.py**.
+<p align="justify">To use the graphical interface, run <b>game.py</b>.
 It is possible to select between randomly generated or serially read data by uncommenting the desired functionality line and commenting the remaining one at the top of the file in the code imports section.
-To plot without a Pygame graphical interface, run **plot_RPi.py**, which uses serially read data.
+To plot without a Pygame graphical interface, run <b>plot_RPi.py</b>, which uses serially read data.</p>

-In addition, a widget was created with the *Tkinter* library in which the user can stipulate a Throttle value by means of a slider.
-If the button corresponding to the simulation is pressed, the Throttle is transmitted over the *UART TX pin* with the help of the same library used to receive.
-To use it run **widget.py**.
+<p align="justify">In addition, a widget was created with the <i>Tkinter</i> library in which the user can stipulate a Throttle value by means of a slider.
+If the button corresponding to the simulation is pressed, the Throttle is transmitted over the <i>UART TX pin</i> with the help of the same library used to receive.
+To use it run <b>widget.py</b>.</p>

 ### Graphical Interface with Random Data